DerNeueTNT/Q-Character-Generator/README.md

 - Quickly generate NPCs with
   - A randomly generated Name, Gender, Race and Profession
   - A set of randomly generated Ability scores (based on Dungeons and Dragons)
-  - A Unique speech quirk and deep lore to make them memorable
+  - A speech quirk and simple but effective lore

 - A good looking retro-style user interface